oceantown/decodify/README.md

 -

-# DECODIFY was created for people learning to code who are visual learners.
+# DECODIFY was created for people learning to code who are are visual learners.

 ## Objective: